auth0-samples/auth0-rubyonrails-sample/README.md

 ### 02 - Custom Login
 Learn how to add login and signup capabilities to your Rails application using the Auth0 Ruby SDK.

+### 03 - Session Handling
+Learn how to store session data and cleanup the session on logout.

 ### 04 - User Profile
 Learn how to retrieve an Auth0 user’s profile in a Rails application using OmniAuth.